pgovoni21/ABKinase-bistability-traveling-front-dynamics/README.md

 - describing the stalling via geometric analysis as a transient approach to an energetic equilibrium, or Maxwell point (6.6)
 - moving back to the mass-action model to explain phosphatase as well as kinase dynamics as well as the effect of an altered binding site profile on the system (6.7)

-Note: Several simulations in the report take a significant amount of time to run, as noted in the cells in the notebook.
-These cells are marked with a warning message.
+Note: Several simulations in the report take a significant amount of time to run, as noted in the relevant cells.
 Due to Github file size limits and repository size recommendations, the associated data files have not been uploaded.
-Feel free to email me if you would like to look at the data!
+Feel free to reach out to me if you would like to look at the data without taking the time to run those cells!